Using the Mako Server

 Table acme:

-Note: when using the automatic dns-01 challenge option, servername, key, and secret are required; however, these settings can be set automatically by a compiled-in security module.
+Note: When using the automatic dns-01 challenge option, servername, key, and secret are required; however, these settings can be set automatically by a compiled-in security module.
 See acmebot.configure() for details.

 Examples: